-Homework: Weekly problem sets will be assigned.
+Homework: Problem sets will be assigned regularly throughout the semester.
 You are expected to solve all the assigned problems, although only some of these problems will be handed in and graded.
 You are encouraged to discuss the assigned problems with your classmates, but you will have to write your solutions individually.
+Also, at the end of each week I will ask you to read the material we expect to cover during the following week.
+For this purpose you should use the textbook and the notes posted on Blackboard.

 Class Tests: There will be two class tests given during class time.
-There is a tentative schedule for tests below.
+There is a tentative schedule for the tests below.
 You are responsible for keeping up with all information announced in the classroom and on Blackboard.
 There will be no makeup tests.